DownTheMatrix/100-days-of-code/r1-log.md

 Then I practiced them and wrote down a few examples for each of them.

 **Thoughts:** I would need to write an app which makes use of those methods, in order to see them playing an active role in a real world application.

+### Day 55: 2018 April 04, Wednesday

+**Today's Progress**: I spent the last 3 days studying the best accessibility practices, from better contrast ratios, to use Wai-Arias to make custom elements accessible to different kind of users, to finally take advantage of the Audit mode in the Dev Tools to run accessibility tests on my webpages.

+**Thoughts:** Making a website is complex enough, and now that I looked at how to make a webpage fully accessible, it's even worse!
+I really need a lot of experience to digest these new possibilities.
+That being said, I completely agree with the philosophy behind the need for responsive, accessible web apps.